SimmsRyan97/PlayTime/README.md

 ## Future Updates
 Stay tuned for upcoming features, including:
 - **Webhooks for Discord Chat Messages**: Integration with DiscordSRV and Essentials for even more connectivity!
+- **MySQL Database**: Allow servers to use a MySQL database to store userdata

 ---